App Volumes architecture

 - It is not recommended to change the default size of the EC2 virtual machine that will be deployed for the App Volumes Manager.

-- Get your pre-requisites in place for a smooth deployment, Integrate with Microsoft Active Directory Services and use a pre-provisioned AD service account and AD group to be identified for the App Volumes Administration.
+- Get your pre-requisites in place for a smooth deployment.
+Integrate with Microsoft Active Directory Services and use a pre-provisioned AD service account and AD group to be identified for the App Volumes Administration.

 - App Volumes for Amazon AppStream 2.0 solution does not support Writable Volumes.